mardiros/jeepito/docs/source/user/introduction.rst

 object can send all the desired message to an :term:`Event Stream`.

 This is a bit condensed, but the essence of the event driven throw the message bus, is here.
-So lets get deeper going step by step.
+So lets get deeper going step by step in the cookbook.